junxit/us-congress-code/title-07/chapter-20a/sec-499n.md

 ### References in Text

 The Commodities Exchange Act, referred to in subsec. (a), probably means act Sept.
 21, 1922, ch.
 369, 42 Stat.
-998, as amended, known as the Commodity Exchange Act, which is classified generally to chapter 1 (§ 1 et seq.) of this title.
+998, known as the Commodity Exchange Act, which is classified generally to chapter 1 (§ 1 et seq.) of this title.
 For complete classification of this Act to the Code, see section 1 of this title and Tables.

 ### Codification